My Landlord Just Gave Me a 10-Day Notice to Comply or Vacate

 A landlord may also give you a 10-Day Notice if you substantially violate a material requirement of a government (subsidized) housing program.
 If this happens to you, you may have more rights that we don’t describe here.
 Read HUD Housing Evictions and/or Evictions from Public Housing (Housing Owned by a Housing Authority) to learn more.

-No. Washington law does not let landlords evict tenants without following the proper court eviction process.
-The landlord must give you a proper written “termination” notice before the landlord can start an eviction lawsuit.
-The 10-day Notice to Comply or Vacate is one type of termination notice.
+Your landlord must give you a proper written "termination" notice before starting an eviction lawsuit.
+The 10-Day Notice is one type of termination notice.